Gina Haspel: Torture and destruction of evidence controversy

 Haspel played a role in the destruction of 92 interrogation videotapes that showed the torture of detainees both at the black site she ran and at other secret agency locations.
 A partially-declassified CIA document shows that the instruction for a new method of record keeping at the black site in Thailand, re-recording over the videos, took place in late October 2002, soon after Haspel's arrival.

 In December 2014, the European Center for Constitutional and Human Rights (ECCHR), a non-governmental organization that uses litigation to seek enforcement of human rights, asked that criminal charges be brought against unidentified CIA operatives after the US Senate Select Committee published its report on torture by US intelligence agencies.
 On June 7, 2017, the ECCHR called on the Public Prosecutor General of Germany to issue an arrest warrant against Haspel over claims she oversaw the torture of terrorism suspects.
 The accusation against her was centered on the case of Saudi national Abu Zubaydah.
+No such arrest warrant was issued.

 On May 1, 2018, Spencer Ackerman, writing in The Daily Beast, reported that former CIA analyst Gail Helt had been told some of the controversial torture recordings had not been destroyed, after all.
 On May 9, 2018, the day prior to Haspel's confirmation vote, The New York Times reported that Khalid Sheikh Mohammed, architect of the 9/11 attacks, requested to submit six paragraphs of information for the Senate committee to review before its vote.
+She testified many years later to the U.S. Senate about this subject:

-From 2004 to 2005, Haspel was Deputy Chief of the National Resources Division.
+I don't believe that torture works....Having served in that tumultuous time, I can offer you my personal commitment, clearly and without reservation, that under my leadership CIA will not restart such a detention and interrogation program.

-After her service in Thailand, she served as an operations officer in Counterterrorism Center near Washington, D.C.
+After her service in Thailand, she served from 2004 to 2005 as Deputy Chief of the CIA's National Resources Division.she served as an operations officer in Counterterrorism Center near Washington, D.C.
 She later served as the CIA's station chief in London and, in 2011, New York.